imrj/hasvi-backend/README.md

 The running mode can be ascertained by navigating to the root site (ie. http://data.hasvi.com) which displays the running version and if debug mode is running.

+## Architecture
+There are two parts to Hasvi: streams and views.
+In the below examples, `hasviurl` is the url of the Hasvi instance (ie. data.hasvi.com).

+Streams are a timestamped series of data (ie. a from a temperature sensor) and are inserted via s http GET or POST request to http://hasviurl/insert?token=xxx&data=yyy, where `xxx` is a valid stream ID and `yyy` is the data to insert (integer number).
+A list of valid streams is stored in the streams table, along with the associated limits and properties.

+The stream data itself is stored in the IOTData2 table.

+Views are a visualisation of a particular stream.
+The visualisation can be text (csv, html) or graphical (chartjs, svg).
+They are called by a http GET request to http://hasviurl/views/username/stream, where `username` and `stream` are as per the entries in the views table.